Morocco

 The winding alleys of Rabat’s medina lead to many beautiful doors.

-Our Airbnb in Chefchaouen is just as inspiring as the previous one.
-It’s an old but nicely remodeled small stucco house, with lots of nice touches and Moroccan patterns everywhere.
-We’re impressed with the level of care hosts put into their Airbnbs here.
+Our Airbnb in Chefchaouen was just as inspiring as the previous one, continuing Morocco’s apparent mission to make us reconsider all our home decor choices.
+It’s an old but beautifully remodeled small stucco house with exposed beams, lots of thoughtful touches, and Moroccan patterns everywhere you look — on the tiles, in the textiles, carved into the woodwork.
+We’re consistently impressed with the level of care and attention Airbnb hosts put into their properties here.
+It’s clear these aren’t just rental investments; they’re labors of love.

 Fresh bread!